Merrillville, IN Dentist

 Checking for Cavities

 You will also get a Fluoride Treatment.
-Fluoride is a gel or foam that is a natural mineral that makes your teeth strong in minutes and will help prevent cavities and make your teeth strong!
+Fluoride is a gel or foam that is a natural mineral that makes your teeth strong in minutes and will help prevent cavities!

 Meeting the Dentist